 Offering health Insurance benefit has become an inevitable part of every organization.
 The premium is deducted from the CTC which is informed to the employees well in advance, often at the time of joining the organization.
 In layman’s words, it is the deduction that doesn’t pinch the pockets as it covers for all the expenses that come due to hospitalization in case of any health emergency.
 There is a lot more to learn about it.
-We can compare both company offered health insurance and individual health insurance one on one so as to explore the differences in detail
+We can compare both companies offered health insurance and individual health insurance one on one so as to explore the differences in detail

 It is a master policy that covers all the employees of an organization.
 It is an obligation that every employee has to abide by for which a standard sum of money is subtracted from the salary because of the policy.
-Policy comes to use in case of hospitalization where employee realizes the merits of possessing employee health insurance.
-In absence of any health adversity, the employee gets no benefit.
+The policy comes to use in case of hospitalization where employee realizes the merits of possessing employee health insurance.
+In the absence of any health adversity, the employee gets no benefit.

 Corporate health insurance policies are anyways economical than individual ones.
 The small premium is explained by the large chunk of employees that are earned as customers by the insurer due to the employer.
 The premium also has to do with the number of employees in the organization.
-Large number of employees means the policy premium is shared among more people.
+A large number of employees means the policy premium is shared among more people.
 Therefore, the premium is smaller for that company's employees.

 It is mandatory for every employee to understand the advantages offered under corporate health insurance on the day of joining itself.
 Sum assured will be communicated to you.
 However, you in no case will be allowed to choose from a variety of options.
 Few options will be provided to make choices.
 Benefits and limits are of high importance when it comes to availing the policy.
-Company offered policies without any conditions cover all the maternity costs and pre-existing diseases right after employees sign up for them.
+The company offered policies without any conditions cover all the maternity costs and pre-existing diseases right after employees sign up for them.

 Individual policies, on the other hand, ask policyholders to surpass the waiting period to cover such conditions.